Paruresis: Drug testing

 FBOP Program Statement 6060.08 states, "Ordinarily, an inmate is expected to provide a urine sample within two hours of the request, but the Captain (or Lieutenant) may extend the time if warranted by specific situations (for example, the inmate has a documented medical or psychological problem, is dehydrated, etc.).
 Staff may consider supervising indirectly an inmate who claims to be willing but unable to provide a urine sample under direct visual supervision.
 For example, this might be accomplished by allowing the inmate to provide the sample in a secure, dry room after a thorough search has been made of both the inmate and the room."
 At least six state prison systems—Florida, Massachusetts, Maryland, Michigan, New York and Tennessee—have modified their drug testing regulations to provide accommodations for prisoners with paruresis.

 Per the Handbook of Correctional Mental Health, "No definitive or objective test is available to confirm or refute the presence of paruresis.
 The absence of prior treatment or the ability to void in some social situations but not in others does not rule it out.
 Although modalities associated with the treatment of social phobias help some individuals, no universally effective medication or other treatment exists.
 Coercive interventions, such as forcing fluids while observing a person with paruresis, are ineffective and can cause serious medical complications.
 Alternatives to observed urine specimen collection for individuals who self-report paruresis include unobserved collections in a dry room, testing of hair specimens, sweat testing with a patch, and blood testing ('Test for Drugs of Abuse' 2002).
 These alternatives preclude the need for futile attempts to differentiate inmates with true paruresis from those who fabricate complaints."

+In the UK the Prison Service has long been aware of and sensitive to this condition, and guidance on how to deal with paruresis sufferers who are selected for Mandatory Drug Testing (MDT) is contained within the working manual used by MDT staff.